gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/06-css-colors-borders-and-shadows/README.md

 ## Set up

-Clone the practice from the [starter].
+1. Clone the practice from the starter.
+2. Run `npm install` to install dependencies.
+3. Run `npm test` after completing each phase.

-Once you've in VS Code, you can drag the __index.html__ file into your browser to view the webpage, or use the **File Explorer** to open it in your browser.
+Once you're in VS Code, you can drag the __index.html__ file into your browser to view the webpage, or use the **File Explorer** to open it in your browser.
 The only file you will need to edit for this practice is __main.css__.